1926 Oklahoma gubernatorial election

 The 1926 Oklahoma gubernatorial election was held on November 2, 1926, and was a race for Governor of Oklahoma.
 Democrat Henry S. Johnston defeated Republican Omer K. Benedict.
 Also on the ballot were John Franing of the Farmer–Labor Party, E. H. H. Gates of the Socialist Party, and Independent Ed Boyle.

+Primary election

-Democratic primary
+Democratic party

 Ten candidates vied for the Democratic nomination, including former governor James B. A. Robertson and Oklahoma City Mayor O. A. Cargill.
 Henry S. Johnston, who had been in the Oklahoma Senate since statehood including a term as the first President pro tempore, won the primary with a plurality.